 Figure out who is driving what vehicle!
 Is it the rabbit, the snake, the pig or any of the other adorable animals that trot through the pages?
 Timmers' book is a guessing game and story all in one.
 Ages 2-5.

 73. Olivia the Pig Series by Ian Falconer

 Featured on stamps, TV shows and even on an iPad app, Olivia the Pig is one of the most beloved characters of children's stories.
 Olivia's love for life will rub off on even the quietest of kids.
 Ages 3-5.

 It’s hard to pick just one of these books, told from the POV of the machine and detailing a night on the job.
 In I Stink we find a belching dual-op garbage truck.
-We’re also fans of I’m Dirty (backhoe), I’m Cool (a zamboni) and I’m Brave (fire truck).
+We’re also fans of I’m Dirty (backhoe), I’m Cool (a Zamboni) and I’m Brave (fire truck).
 Get them all!
 We won’t stop you.
-4 and up.
+4 & up.

 Sledding in winter to eating ice cream on hot summer days, Frog and Toad are best friends who go on leisurely adventures.
 These five poignant short stories are an ideal start for new readers.
 Ages 4-8.

 79. Old Turtle by Douglas Wood